 - Confident in English Reading and Writing

-- Must attend 72 hours of the 80 hours of training vis zoom
+- Must attend all 84 hours of training via Zoom/video calling

-- Must serve as a MAS-SSF volunteer peer counselor for a minimum of two years for 2-3 hours per week.
+- Must serve as a MAS-SSF volunteer peer specialist for a minimum of two years for 2-3 hours per week.

-- A stipend will be provided for each counseling session to help cover transportation and child care costs.
+- A stipend will be provided for each support session to help cover transportation and childcare costs.

-- Given the influx of refugees in Sacramento since 2014, there is a high demand for community members who speak Arabic and Dari/Farsi, and Pashto.
+- Given the influx of refugees in Sacramento since 2014, there is a high demand for community members who speak Arabic and Dari/Farsi, and Pashto – We strongly encourage Dari/Farsi and Pashto speakers to apply.

 - You must keep the camera on at all times